Kojey Radical: 2017–2021: In Gods Body and Cashmere Tears

 In 2017, Radical returned with his third EP, In Gods Body.
 It includes features from Shola Ama, Ghetts, Tamera Foster, Miloh Smith, dance music producer Potè, Obongjayar, and actress and screenwriter Michaela Coel.
 Coel recites a poem written by Radical that serves as a central narration to the project.
+Radical also had a feature on the Poppy Ajudha single "Spilling Into You".

 Media commentators saw the project as a continuation of 23Winters, honing in on some of the messages recited by Radical's father developing into a journey of self-discovery.
 It deconstructs the politics of black identity and race while introducing conversations about sexuality and love.
 Since the release of 23Winters, Radical has toured in Australia, New Zealand, Brazil, South Africa, Russia, and Europe.
 Radical has a brand relationship with Adidas which began in 2017.
 In 2018, Radical collaborated with Mahalia on her single "Water", which was featured on the soundtrack for the video game FIFA 19.
 This was followed up with another collaboration on her single "One Night Only."
 The track featured on Mahalia's EP, Seasons.
 During the same period, Radical and MJ Cole collaborated on the track "Soak It Up".
 Radical and Adidas collaborated to create a short film about mental health and depression alongside director Max Luz and fashion retailer SSENSE.

 In 2019, Radical created bottle designs for the liquor brand 1800 Tequila.
 In late 2019, Radical released his fourth EP, Cashmere Tears.
 In a review by NME, it received five out of five stars and was described as a "tale of deeply emotional tales of everyday life".
 In January 2020, Radical collaborated with American musician Mereba on his single "Same Boat".

 Radical was a nominee at the MOBO Awards in 2020 in the Best Video category.
 He was one of the headliners at the ceremony in December 2020.
 He released the single "Good" in late 2020, which was part of a wider collaboration with Sony with their 360 Reality Audio mixing.

 2022–present: Reason to Smile and Don't Look Down

 Radical released his debut album Reason to Smile in March 2022.
 The album was shortlisted for a Mercury Prize and included in both the Album and Video of the Year categories at the 2022 MOBO Awards, with Radical being nominated for Best Hip Hop Act.
 In 2023, Radical was nominated for Best New Artist at the 2023 Brit Awards and at the Ivor Novello Awards for Best Contemporary Song for "Payback".

 On 30 May 2025, Radical released "Rule One" with Bawo, marking his first single in three years.
-This was followed by "Conversation" on 10 June, along with the announcement that his second studio album, Don't Look Down, would be released on 19 September 2025.
+This was followed by "Conversation" on 10 June, along with the announcement of his second studio album, Don't Look Down, which was released 19 September.